GeliXav/FlightService/README.md

 Data obtained from the flight services will be cached in memory.
 This cache operates in-memory and will be cleared upon restart, necessitating the recaching of data.
 The Time-To-Live (TTL) for caching is set to 1 hour.

 ## Configuration
-The .env file contains two configurable parameters.
-You can specify new URLs from which to fetch data and adjust the cache TTL according to your requirements.
+The .env file contains three configurable parameters.
+You can specify new URLs from which to fetch data, adjust the cache TTL, and adjust the timeout according to your requirements.